6th (UK) Division: Afghanistan War Formation

-2019 reformation
+Reformation (2019)

-Force Troops Command was renamed as 6th (United Kingdom) Division on 1 August 2019, and formed up with sub-units consisting of 1st Signal Brigade, 11th Signal Brigade, 1st Intelligence Surveillance and Reconnaissance Brigade, 77th Brigade and the Specialised Infantry Group.
-As of 16 October 2020, 11th Signal Brigade has reassigned from 6th Division to 3rd Division as of 16 October 2020.
-It will sit alongside restructured 1st UK Division and 3rd UK Division under the Field Army.

-In later August 2021, the Specialised Infantry Group was redesignated as the Army Special Operations Brigade.
+Force Troops Command was renamed as 6th (United Kingdom) Division on 1 August 2019, and formed up then consisting of 1st Signal Brigade, 11th Signal Brigade, 1st Intelligence Surveillance and Reconnaissance Brigade, 77th Brigade and the Specialised Infantry Group, under the Field Army.
+In August 2021, the Specialised Infantry Group was redesignated as the Army Special Operations Brigade.